 Apart from the general complexity of formulating the product vision, there are also tactical issues with checking product hypotheses.
 "The Holy Grail" of product management - that is, creating a cheap (in terms of resource spent) minimal viable product (MVP) - is normally unavailable for an API product manager.
 The thing is that you can't easily test the solution even if you managed to develop an API MVP: to do so, partners are to develop some code, e.g. invest their money; and if the outcome of the experiment is negative (e.g. the further development looks unpromising), this money will be wasted.
 Of course, partners will be a little bit skeptical towards such proposals.
-Thus a "cheap" MVP should include either the compensation for partners' expenses or the budget to develop a reference implementation (e.g. a complementary application that is created to support the API MVP).
+Thus a "cheap" MVP should include either the compensation for partners' expenses or the budget to develop a reference implementation (e.g. a complementary application must be developed alongside the API MVP).

-You might partially solve the problem by making some third-party company release the MVP (for example, in a form of an open-source module published in some developer's personal repository) but then you will struggle with hypothesis validation issues as such modules might easily go unnoticed.
+You might partially solve the problem by making some third-party company release the MVP (for example, in a form of an open source module published in some developer's personal repository) but then you will struggle with hypothesis validation issues as such modules might easily go unnoticed.

-Another option for checking conjectures is recruiting some other developers within the API provider company to try the API in their services.
+Another option for checking conjectures is recruiting an API provider company's services developers if they exist.
 Internal customers are usually much more loyal towards spending some effort to check a hypothesis, and it's much easier to negotiate MVP curtailing or freezing with them.
-The problem is that you can check only those ideas that are relevant to the company's internal needs.
+The problem is that you can check only those ideas that are relevant to internal services needs.

-Also, applying the "eat your own dog food" concept to APIs means that the API product team should have their own test applications (i.e. "pet projects") on top of the API.
+Generally speaking, the "eat your own dogfood" concept applied to APIs means that the product team should have their own test applications (i.e. "pet project") on top of the APIs.
 Given the complexity of developing such applications, it makes sense to encourage having them, e.g. giving free API quotas to team members and providing sufficient free computational resources.

 Such pet projects are also valuable because of the unique experience they allow to gain: everyone might try a new role.
-Developers will learn product managers' typical problems: it's not enough to write fine code, you also need to know your customer, understand their demands, formulate an attractive concept, and communicate it.
-In their turn, product managers will get some understanding of how exactly easy or hard it is to render their product vision into life, and what problems the implementation will bring.
-Finally, both will benefit from taking a fresh look at the API documentation and putting themselves in the shoes of a developer who heard about the API product for the first time and is now struggling with grasping the basics.
+Developers will learn product managers' typical problems: it's not enough to write a fine code, you also need to know your customer, understand their demands, formulate an attractive concept, and communicate it.
+In their turn, product managers will get some understanding of how exactly easy or hard is to render their product vision into life, and what problems the implementation will bring.
+Finally, both will benefit from taking a fresh look at the API documentation and putting themselves in the shoes of a developer who had heard about the API product for the first time and is now struggling with grasping the basics.